princomp/princomp.github.io/source/lectures/data/trees.md

 - A (rooted) binary tree has exactly one node with 0 parent (that is not the child of any other node), called *the root*.
 Except for the root, all the nodes have exactly one parent.
 - A node without children is called *a leaf*.
 - The *depth of a node* is the distance (i.e., the number of times we must go to its parent) from it to the root.
 This means in particular that the depth of the root is $0$.
+- The *height of a node* is the greater distance from it to a leaf (i.e., the number of edges on the *longest* path from the node to a leaf).
-- The *depth of a tree* is the maximum depth of the nodes it contain.
+- The *height of a tree* is the height of its root node.
 - A *subtree* is the tree obtain by considering a particular node in a tree as the root of the tree made of all the nodes "below" it, starting with its children.

 From there, operations generally include, as usual